arangodb/arangodb/Documentation/Books/Manual/Transactions/Limitations.md

 The following restrictions and limitations do not apply to JavaScript transactions, since their intended use case is for smaller transactions with full transactional guarantees.
-So the following only applies to AQL transactions and transactions created through the document API.
+So the following only applies to AQL queries and transactions created through the document API (i.e. batch operations).
 {% endhint %}

 Data of ongoing transactions is stored in RAM.
 Transactions that get too big